Born from NASA technology and perfected for sleep.

 Bon Jovi is the last person we would recommend anyone turn to if they were looking for sleep advice.
 Not only does he believe he can exist without sleep, but he also doesn’t think he should have a bed!

-To summarise, yes, music is a great way to fall asleep.
-Next time you’re tossing and turning, try listening to the sleep songs we have shared above and see if you can reap the benefits we’ve discussed.
+Overall, music can be an effective sleep aid and a great way to promote relaxation.
+So, next time you’re tossing and turning, try listening to the sleep songs we have shared and see if you can reap the benefits of a better night’s rest.
 Remember, play the music on a low volume and stay clear from chord headphones.
-If music isn’t for you, discover the best podcasts to help you sleep.

 See all articles by Anna Ashbarry